bloominstituteoftechnology/Multi-Level-Feedback-Queue/README.md

                     Add the process to the back of the next lower priority queue
 ```

+### Extra Credit
+Implement priority boosting within your MLFQ.
+Priority boosting is the idea that there is a global time quantum of,
+say, 500 ms that elapses.
+Once that global time quantum hits 0, it should reset, and every process in any of the
+available queues should all be moved back up to the top-level priority queue.
+This is one such scheme that is
+used in order to ensure that the bottom-of-the-barrel processes receive some additional attention.

+Think about how this feature should be incorporated into your current MLFQ implementation.
+Which component of the
+MLFQ should be responsible for the global time quantum?
+How should processes be notified that they're recieving
+a priority boost, and how should that be facillitated?

 ### Further Reading
 Here's a chapter from an operating systems textbook that dives a lot deeper into the theory and motivation behind
 the multi-level feedback queue: